 This cellular programming is given to us by millions of years of evolution, and is also known as circadian rhythms.

-These cellular rhythms mark the ideal cessation of our daytime activities when the SUN goes down and natural darkness sets in.
-This would greatly favor all the metabolic processes of our body to occur naturally and precisely.
+These cellular rhythms mark the ideal cessation of our daytime activities when the SUN goes down and natural darkness appears.
+This would greatly favor all metabolic processes in our body to occur naturally and precisely.

 Recovery is a set of metabolic processes that must occur simultaneously and that will be favored if we adapt our activity-sleep rhythms to these circadian rhythms.

-That is why some of the following habits will favor, without a doubt, our recovery and our performance:
+That is why some of the following habits will favor, without any doubt, our recovery and our performance:

-- Try to reduce stressful activities after 8pm in the afternoon.
+- Try to reduce stressful activities after 8 pm.

-- Do not subject the body to efforts of high physical intensity in late hours.
+- Do not subject the body to high physical intensity efforts in the late hours.

 - Do not eat large amounts of food when it is close to bedtime.

-- Ingest some natural supplement that promotes rest processes (magnesium, infusions...).
+- Take a natural supplement that promotes rest processes (magnesium, infusions. )

-These actions, without a doubt, will have a determining weight in our sports and general physiological performance and will help our comprehensive recovery strategy.
+These actions will undoubtedly have a determining weight in our general athletic and physiological performance and will help our comprehensive recovery strategy.

 04 | Bibliography

-Javierre Garcés, Casimiro F. Circadian rhythms and sport.
-Study of the circadian oscillations of performance and some of the factors that affect them.
+Javierre Garces, Casimiro F. Circadian rhythms and sport.
+Study of circadian oscillations in performance and some of the factors that affect them.
 University of Barcelona, 1994.